microsoft/VirtualClient/website/docs/workloads/specview/specview-profiles.md

 * **Profile Runtimes**
   * The SPECviewperf package zip file is around 30GB.
 Downloading and extracting this file take about 30 minutes to complete.
-  * The SPECviewperf workload takes about 30 minutes to run.
+  * Each SPECviewperf viewset takes about 5 min to complete on a machine with a single AMD v620 GPU.
+Running all the viewsets takes about 40 minutes to complete.
   * The exact numbers may vary depending on the system and the internet performance.

 * **Usage Examples**